fhircast/sandbox.js/README.md

 Alternatively, test the SMART launch by navigating to the SMART launch sandbox: http://launch.smarthealthit.org and selecting a patient, provider and the app url which can be a local instance in debug mode.

 ###  HTML5 Web Messaging
-[SMART Web Messaging](https://github.com/smart-on-fhir/smart-on-fhir.github.io/wiki/SMART-Web-Messaging) proposes HTML5 Web Messaging for communication between the EMR and Clinical Desicion Support (CDS) applications.
+[SMART Web Messaging](https://github.com/smart-on-fhir/smart-on-fhir.github.io/wiki/SMART-Web-Messaging) proposes HTML5 Web Messaging for communication between the EMR and Clinical Decision Support (CDS) applications.
 This [webmsg endpoint](https://fhircast.azurewebsites.net/webmsg) explores how Web Messaging could work in other scenarios without yet implementing the SMART authorization.
 ![webmessage](/images/webmessage.png)

 Click the 'Send' buttons to see 'postMessage()' actions across iframes.
+The 'Launch AI in another window' button may produce a 'pop-up' warning in your browser.
 ## Simulate workflows
 Use the [PACS client](https://pacs-fhircast.azurewebsites.net/)  to subscripe and receive events from the hub.
 Check the hub.callback input box value of this client.
 How does it differ from the hub?